 Prior to the Second World War Pacific Island communities in New Zealand were very small, with the largest numbering only a few hundred.
 Faced with labour shortages in the post-war period, the New Zealand government encouraged Pacific migrants.
 Programmes brought young men over as agricultural and forestry workers, and young women as domestics.
 An acute labour shortage in manufacturing in the early 1970s drew many more.

 The provision of aid to the Pacific Islands increased in the 1950s and 1960s.
 The 1972–75 Labour government is frequently identified as a turning point in New Zealand’s relations with Pacific states.
-Prime Minister Norman Kirk substantially increased overseas development assistance and raising the proportion channelled to the South Pacific.
+Prime Minister Norman Kirk substantially increased overseas development assistance and raised the proportion channelled to the South Pacific.

 The oil crisis and economic recession of the 1970s led to a reversal of aid and immigration policy.
-By the 1980s and early 1990s the aid budget allocation had fallen to less than half its 1975–76 high point of $59.7 million (around 0.5% of gross domestic product).
+By the 1980s and early 1990s the aid Budget allocation had fallen to less than half its 1975–76 high point of $59.7 million (around 0.5% of gross domestic product).

 Police with dogs bursting into homes at dawn, random street checks on immigration status, draconian powers for the courts and Department of Immigration, prosecutions of Pacific Islanders while others who overstayed their visas were ignored – these factors soured New Zealand’s relationship with Pacific Island states in the 1970s and 1980s.

 In 1974 the Kirk government clamped down on people overstaying the time allowed by their visas.
 Pacific Islanders attracted the most attention, with Samoans and Tongans particularly affected, and ‘dawn raids’ by police on the homes of suspected overstayers were introduced.
-Immigration policy continued to be tightened under the National government that won power in 1975.
+Immigration policy continued to be tightened under the National government elected in 1975.
 Dawn raids ended in the late 1970s after considerable public outcry, including protests by the Polynesian Panthers, a group of New Zealand-born Pacific Islanders influenced by the American Black Panthers movement.